Student Deputy Registrar

 Student Deputy registrar Application Form

 Please complete both sides of the student registrar application form and return it to the Cook County Clerk's office.
-The Clerk's office must receive your application at least two months before the next election.
+The Clerk's office must receive your application at least a month before the next election.

 For more information, call the Clerk's Teen Democracy coordinator at (312) 603-1099.